jerkos/apikrab/README.md

 ```bash
 apicrab completion bash > /usr/local/etc/bash_completion.d/apicrab
 ```
-Clap also provides completion for zsh, fish, powershell, elvish, and ion.
+Clap also provides completion for zsh, fish, powershell, elvish.
 See the clap crate !

+> [!INFO]
-Generated script can autocomplete identifiers used for projects, actions, flows, and test suites.
+> For zsh, Generated script can autocomplete identifiers used for projects, actions, flows, and test suites.

-### Caveats
-When you add a new action to your project for example, to see it appearing in autocomplete, you have to run again `apicrab completion bash > /usr/local/etc/bash_completion.d/apicrab` and `source ~/.bashrc`.

-**For oh-my-zsh, this is done automatically.**

 ## Built with